 Jessica Harvey Artist Statement

-What does it mean to be human?
-Can I capture humanness in a single bodily movement?
+My sculptures often replicate the mundane yet fascinating movements of everyday life.
+The gesture could be a variety of different actions; it may be composed of a small wave of the hand, large movements incorporating the entire body, or simply a state of being, posture, or stance.
 I explore the explicit and universally understood nonverbal communication gestures people make with their eyes, mouth, hands, and other body parts to portray unique emotions and convey messages.
-All viewers are familiar with these gestures such as a wink, come hither, or raised eyebrow, which brings a self awareness to their own bodies.
-I can’t help but to curl my own tongue inside of my mouth as I pull on the knob that connects to the wooden tongue on a shelf that I am manipulating as it also curls.
-Fabricating fragmented body parts I simulate their unique functionality such as an anatomical joint from a wood joint, a wooden eye that blinks, or a puppet hand that calls you to play with it.
+All viewers are familiar with gestures such as a wink, come hither finger curl, or a raised eyebrow which brings self-awareness to their own bodies.
+I can’t help but curl my own tongue inside of my mouth as I pull on the knob that connects to the wooden tongue on a shelf that I am manipulating as it also curls.
+Some of the movements I create are that of a leg tapping anxiously, a winking wooden eye, a head slowly turning while appearing to scan the room looking for a friend, or a puppet hand that beckons one to interact with it.

 I refer to many of my pieces as puppets and explore ideas with the Locus of Control which refers to an individual’s underlying perception of the events in their life.
 Do you believe that destiny is controlled by yourself or by external forces such as fate or a higher power?
 My puppets have to rely on external forces to make them come alive, but is this similar to ourselves?
 I hope people can reflect on the greater strings in our lives that pull us while also recognizing the control we have over our own lives.
 Viewers can observe their own human-like movements in the sculptures that connect to their own emotions by means of pulleys, cranks, and motors capturing synergies between humans, robots, and puppets.